nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - You will not be allowed to add Events with the same name into Focuris, regardless of their description, priority or status.
 - Events of the same name are treated as case-insensitive. <br>
   e.g. `CS2030` is the same name as `cs2030`.
-- Note that commands are case sensitive, so you must follow the format given closely! <br>
-  e.g. `list` will work, but `LIST` or `LiSt` or any other variant will not work.
-- Also note that for the commands where square brackets `[ ]` appear, it indicates that those a optional fields, which means that you do not necessarily have to type them in if you do not want to, as shown in the table above under <b>Format, Examples</b>.

 </div>